 When individual acts to actualize his/her wishes, the third level of human mind operates, which is called conscious.
 Human action may be physical action (performed through body) or mental action (thinking).
 The difference between sub-conscious and conscious is that at sub-conscious level, human first time comes to know about his intention without his conscious effort; but at the conscious level, human consciously thinks to act as per his desire or actually acts as per his desire.

 In short, there are three levels of human consciousness- intentions; wishes; and actions.
 Intentions in human being are developed on 'yum-e-alst'.
 The intentions become hidden from the concerned individual, when he takes birth.
-When Allah wills it so, He makes the individual known to his intention; when intention becomes known to individual, it becomes his desire/wish.
+When Allah wills it so, He makes the individual knowing to his intention; when intention becomes known to individual, it becomes his desire/wish.
 When individual tries to actualize his wishes, he commits actions.